 Maine requires first-time drivers under 18 to hold an instructional permit followed by an intermediate license before applying for a regular driver license without restrictions.

-The three-tiered system is carefully regulated and designed to help young drivers improve their skills, experience, and judgment to operate motor vehicles safely.
+The system is carefully regulated and designed to help young drivers improve their skills, experience, and judgment to operate motor vehicles safely.

 You need to have an instruction permit for six months before applying for an intermediate license.

 If you are under 18, you must take an approved driver education course to get your instruction permit.
 The permit lets you drive a vehicle when accompanied by a licensed driver at least 20 years old with a valid license for the past 2 years.
 You permit is valid for 18 months.

 Approved driver education schools handle the process of testing and issuing learner permits.

 Students who pass will receive their learner permits in the mail.

 If you are over 18, you are not required to take a driver education course.
 Obtaining your learner permit is a two-step process.